 Can I wear a sports mouthguard for my TMJ disorder?

-No, sports mouthguards are too bulky and do not provide proper protection for teeth clenching and grinding.
-Sports mouthguards are meant to cover the front of the top teeth.
-Custom-made sports mouthguards are made of rubbery plastic that encourages teeth clenching.
+No, sports mouthguards are too bulky and do not provide proper protection against teeth clenching and grinding.
+They are cover the front of the top teeth.
+Custom-made sports mouthguards contain rubbery plastic that encourages teeth clenching.
 These mouthguards can also easily fall out of your mouth if worn during sleep.

 Instead, get a TMJ nightguard.
 This custom-fitted oral appliance will protect your teeth and reduce bruxism.